87% of consumers want a more consistent customer experience.

 All this data acts as a backbone to a successful business strategy.
 Data-driven companies realize the importance of this and take action to ensure that they collect the necessary customer data points that would enable them to improve the customer experience and fine-tune their business strategy over time.

-More often than not, this data is stored in silos, which means that it’s spread over different systems, teams and channels.
-This leads to a difficulty in interpreting the data and getting a single source of truth.
+More often than not, this data is stored in silos, which means that it’s spread over different systems, teams, and channels.
+This leads to difficulty in interpreting the data and getting a single source of truth.
 Thus it becomes cumbersome to act on the data insights in real-time and provide a unified customer experience across all channels.

 So what exactly is a Customer Data Platform?

 The CDP Institute defines a Customer Data Platform as “a packaged software that creates a persistent, unified customer database that is accessible to other systems.”

 It’s a system that centralizes customer data from all different sources – such as the web, email, customer support, apps, social media – and creates a 360° customer view.
 This data is then made available to other systems, such as a marketing automation system.